Eliminating this federal program would play a major part in demilitarizing the police

 A third study in 2018 by Jonathan Mummolo, an assistant professor of politics and public affairs at Princeton, focused on Maryland, where more data was available, and on SWAT team deployments.
 It found that SWAT teams, which are formed more easily with this received equipment, are disproportionately sent out on a regular basis to communities of color.
 “Militarized police units are more often deployed in areas with high concentrations of African Americans, even after adjusting for local crime rates,” Mummolo noted.
 “The routine use of militarized police tactics by local agencies threatens to increase the historic tensions between marginalized groups and the state with no detectable public safety benefit.”
 He proposed that reducing the use of militarized SWAT teams would “improve perceptions of police with little or no safety loss.”

 Of course, when considering police militarization, equipment is only one part of the puzzle.
 DeCarlo, the ex-chief, mentions elements innate in departments that encourage a battlefield mentality, including: the content of police academy courses, the lack of knowledge of the communities that officers serve, the militaristic sense of brotherhood, and the culture of soldier versus enemy.
 But equipment can be a powerful gateway to all these cultural elements and the aggressive behavior they engender.
-Delehanty’s and Welch’s study suggested that, when police receive military gear, it has a ripple effect on the culture.
+Delehanty and Welch’s study suggested that when police receive military gear, it has a ripple effect on the culture.
 “They use more military language, create elite units like SWAT teams, and become more likely to jump into high-risk situations,” Welch reported.

 1033 reform today

 The protests against police brutality, sparked by the deaths of George Floyd and Breonna Taylor, have reignited a discussion of police reform, including the demilitarization of police.
 On May 31, Senator Brian Schatz of Hawaii announced he’ll be proposing legislation, in the form of an amendment to the National Defense Authorization Act, to “recalibrate” the 1033 Program.
-It’s not the first time Schatz has advocated for 1033 reform; In 2015, he proposed a joint bill with Senator Rand Paul to increase the transparency and accountability of the program.
+It’s not the first time Schatz has advocated for 1033 reform; in 2015, he proposed a joint bill with Senator Rand Paul to increase the transparency and accountability of the program.
 Paul’s chief strategist has tweeted in support of Schatz this time, too.

 Arizona Representative Ruben Gallego has proposed a broader criminal justice reform package, including changes to the 1033 Program, which he calls “one of the most absurd programs in the United States government.”
 His statement continues: “Community police officers are not soldiers.
 Fellow Americans are not the enemy.
 We must stop providing weapons of war to police.”
 And, on June 3, Senator Bernie Sanders tweeted a list of police reforms for Senate consideration, and included prohibiting “the transfer of offensive military equipment to police departments.”